Should I Become a Cryptozoologist?

-Because cryptozoologists study currently undocumented animals, they need significant knowledge of animals in general.
+Because cryptozoologists study undocumented animals, they need significant knowledge of the animal kingdom.
 Although a degree isn't required, students interested in cryptozoology may pursue undergraduate or graduate degrees in either zoology or biology.
 It's important to note that degree programs specializing in cryptozoology are practically nonexistent, but students may be able to find elective courses in this topic through a zoology program.

 Step 2: Research Hidden Animals

-After learning about different types of known animals, such as mammals, insects, fish and marsupials, cryptozoologists may research undocumented species and talk to people about possible sightings.
-These hidden animal species are usually based off of local experiences or legends, cryptozoologists can begin documenting sightings from those sources.
+After learning about different types of known animals, cryptozoologists may research undocumented species.
+Since these hidden animal species are usually described from local experiences or legends, cryptozoologists can begin documenting sightings from those sources.
 Some famous cryptids that cryptozoologists have devoted their lives to finding include Bigfoot, the Yeti, the Mothman and the Loch Ness Monster.